ranulhashika/Colombo-Rental-Price-Prediction/README.md

-# Colombo House Renting Price Prediction Model 🏠📊
+# Colombo House Rental Price Prediction Model 🏠📊

 ## Project Overview 🌍
 This model predicts house rental prices in the Colombo district of Sri Lanka.
 It aims to provide accurate rental price predictions using machine learning techniques.